 if directly relevant.
 Exclude sources older than 2020.

-That's fine too!
-K-Dense Web will select appropriate methods based on your data and objectives.
-You can simply say:
+K-Dense Web will pick methods based on your data and objective.
+Just say:

 Use whatever methods are most appropriate for this analysis.